gboone/gboone.github.io/_posts/2015-12-03-leaflet-and-stamen-on-the-blog.md

 ---
 I changed the tagline of my blog to "Nomad public servant, learning out loud" when we moved out of DC.
 In addition to writing about the different places we've visited, I also end up writing a lot of these posts from places other than where we live.
 So over Thanksgiving weekend I decided it was time I learned how to do some mapping work.
 The last time I tried to map something, it was about six years ago, in Google Maps, and I had no idea what I was doing.

 I ended up with a giant, hand-crafted JSON file that got loaded to create markers for the map.
 It was also completely separate from any real data.
 It was just a big list of places and descriptions.
-While it looked cool, it also only loaded on Firefox (puzzlingly), all other browsers got a blank beige placeholder.
+While it looked cool, it also only loaded on Firefox (puzzlingly) and all other browsers got a blank beige placeholder.

-I later tried to [link location data to blog posts in WordPress once upon a time](https://github.com/gboone/WordPress-Travel-Plugin).
+I also tried to [link location data to blog posts in WordPress once upon a time](https://github.com/gboone/WordPress-Travel-Plugin).
 I think if I did either of those again I'd probably do them differently, and it would probably look more like how I did it with this blog.

 ## How it works